AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 ## Availability {#availability}

-The Cloud Readiness Analyzer can be downloaded as a zip file from the Software Distribution Portal.
+The Cloud Readiness Analyzer can be downloaded as a zip file from the Software Distribution portal.
 You can install the package via Package Manager on your source Adobe Experience Manager (AEM) instance.

 >[!NOTE]
 >Download the Cloud Readiness Analyzer from the [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) portal.